JrVerbiest/jrverbiest.github.io/README.md

 ## About Me

 I hold a **PhD in Engineering Science**, along with **two degrees in Engineering**.
 With over 20 years of experience across both academia and industry, I bring a multidisciplinary perspective to complex technical challenges.
-Currently, my research interests **focus is on data engineering**, particularly in the areas of **Data Mesh** and **Data as a Product** — paradigms that emphasize decentralized data ownership and product thinking in data architecture.
+Currently, my research interests **focus is on data engineering**, particularly in decentralized data ownership and **product thinking** (data as a product) in data architecture.
 I am actively enhancing my capabilities in this space through **hands-on** work with **Databricks**, deepening my proficiency in modern data platforms and scalable data solutions.

-**At present, I hold two part-time, fixed-term positions at Hasselt University in Belgium**.
+At present, I hold **two part-time, fixed-term positions at Hasselt University** in Belgium.

 **Data Engineer** @ Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences, 50% appointment (Feb 2025 – June 2026), where I contribute to the development of a platform aimed at improving pandemic preparedness, with a focus on scalability, reliability, and efficient data workflows using technologies: Python, Polars, Airflow, and Docker.